A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: Discussion

-The proposed model is non-separable, but this was not the goal from the outset, rather, it is a consequence of following what we deem to be a natural extension of the Mat\' ern model.
-This gives another argument for using non-separable models, namely that a model explicitly constructed to represent a physical process can be non-separable.
-More importantly, this paper sheds light on which types of non-separable models that are desirable.
-Although there are strong arguments in the literature against using a separable model, the space of non-separable models is vastly larger than the space of separable models, hence we need to consider which types of non-separable models are more, and which are less, appropriate than the separable alternatives.
+Although the proposed model family includes non-separable models, which in itself might be desirable from considerations about covariance properties, another view-point is that the non-separability here arises as a direct and natural consequence of the physics-inspired dynamical diffusion construction.
+Most importantly, the results shed light on which types of non-separability would occur naturally under certain assumptions on the spatio-temporal dynamics and properties of the driving noise process.
+Although there are strong arguments in the literature against using a separable model, the space of non-separable models is vastly larger than the space of separable models.
+Hence we need to consider which types of non-separable models are more, and which are less, appropriate than the separable alternatives.
+As illustrated by the practical example in Section\ref{sec:globaltemp}, it is important to assess models in a context relevant to the intended use case.
+In particular, non-separability is unlikely to make a difference for space-time interpolation, as assessed by e.g.\ leave-one-out cross-validation, but can make a difference in full space-time forecasting settings.

-The DEMF family contains several important subfamilies; 1) Separable models, 2) Markov models, 3) a subfamily of the \citet{stein2005space} family.
-This provides a rich outset for studying the practical and methodological impacts these assumptions have.
-For example, one can consider a separable model as a limiting case of non-separable diffusion models.
-In this paper we only consider stationary fields, which are also spatially isotropic, but we note that non-stationarity can be obtained in a natural way by making $L = L(s,t)$, as discussed by \citet{lindgren2011explicit}.
-We also leave the implementation of other integer and non-integer $\alpha$'s for future work.